 Pre-order ‘Cruel Seduction’ by Katee Robert

 Do you love the Dark Olympus series by Katee Robert?
-Read my review of Neon Gods, Electric Idol, and Wicked Beauty, then visit our books page for more reviews and exclusives like this Cruel Seduction cover reveal.
+Read my review of Neon Gods, Electric Idol, Wicked Beauty, and Radiant Sin, then visit our books page for more reviews and exclusives like this Cruel Seduction excerpt.